wwwouaiebe/leaflet.TravelNotes/src/README.md

 When the configuration is completely lauched, the method call:
 - the __TravelNotes.addReadOnlyMap ( )__ method when a travel file name is given in the parameters of the url
 - the __TravelNotes.addControl ( )__ method when no travel file name is given

+## Classes, classes, classes....

+Don't search.
+You will not find the __function__ keyword in the application.
+Everything is based on classes and objects!

+Arrows functions only are used when Javascript expect a function (and arrows functions are usefull to preserve the value of the __this__ keyword).

+And remember that event listeners can also be objects.